-For a written report, in the format of a research paper in preparation for submission to a scientific journal.
-The applicant must show clear aims and objectives, depth of research skills developed and insight achieved from the work.
+The Scientific Undergraduate Academic Prize is for a written report in format of a research paper in preparation for a submission to a scientific journal.

-There are three prizes (first, second and third).
-All winners will receive a certificate and the first prize winner will be invited to present their work to the RCOG Annual Academic Meeting 8-9 February 2018, therefore they must be available to travel.
+There are 3 prizes (first, second and third).
+All winners will receive a certificate and the first prize winner will be invited to present their work at the RCOG Annual Academic Meeting, therefore they must be available to travel.
 The award will not normally be awarded in absentia.
-In the unlikely event they cannot attend, the award will pass to the next eligible person.
+In the unlikely event they cannot attend, the award will pass to the next eligible candidate.

 This award is specifically for current undergraduate students in the UK and the Republic of Ireland.
 You must satisfy the criteria of the award at the time of application, not at the time of the award being given.

 Submission should be presented as a written report, in the format of a research paper in preparation for submission to a scientific journal (using any standard format such as Vancouver style), with a 150 word structured abstract.